 1 Tbsp water

-- In a 10-inch skillet with a heatproof handle, heat 4 teaspoons olive oil over medium heat.
-Add the potatoes, and cook until the bottom is brown, about 3 minutes, flip and brown the second side.
+In a 10” ovenproof skillet, heat 4 teaspoons of the olive oil over medium heat.
+Add the potatoes and cook until brown, about 3 minutes.
+Flip and brown the second side for 3 minutes.

-- Add the onions, mushrooms, and tomatoes, and cook for 10 more minutes, until everything is very soft.
-Remove the skillet from heat and allow it to cool.
+Add the onion, mushrooms, and tomatoes, and season with ¼ teaspoon salt.
+Cook for 10 more minutes until everything is very soft.
+Remove the skillet from the heat and let it cool.

-- In a small bowl, whisk together the eggs, egg whites, water, salt, and pepper, and set it aside.
+In a small bowl, whisk together the eggs, water, pepper, and remaining ¼ teaspoon salt.
+Set aside.

-- Add the remaining 2 teaspoons oil to the pan and heat it over medium heat.
-Add garlic and half of the basil and cook 30 seconds.
+Add the remaining tablespoon of oil to the skillet and heat over medium.
+Add garlic and half of the basil and cook for 30 seconds.

-- Smooth the vegetables into an even layer and pour eggs the eggs on top.
-Reduce the heat to medium-low and cook for 6 to 8 more minutes with the lid partially covering it.
+Smooth the vegetables into an even layer and pour the eggs on top.
+Reduce the heat to medium-low and cook the frittata for 6 to 8 more minutes with the lid partially covering it.

-- Remove the lid and sprinkle cheese evenly over the top of the frittata.
+Remove the lid and sprinkle the Parm evenly over the top of the frittata.

-- Place the pan in the broiler for 45 to 60 seconds to finish cooking the eggs.
+Broil the frittata for 45 to 60 seconds to finish cooking the eggs.

 Allow the frittata to cool for 1 minute and then slice it into 4 pie-shaped slices.
 Garnish with the remaining basil.